 Virology Graduate Training

-The training program for the Virology Track includes core elective courses in viral gene expression, molecular pathogenesis of viral infections, and immunopathogenic mechanisms of disease.
-Students in the Virology Track also participate in a seminar series sponsored by the Center for Virus Research.
-Seminars are generally held at noon every other Friday during the academic year.
+The curriculum for the Virology training program includes core elective courses in viral gene expression, molecular pathogenesis of viral infections, and immunopathogenic mechanisms of disease.
+Students in the Virology Research also participate in a seminar series sponsored by the Center for Virus Research.
+Seminars are generally held once a month during the academic year.
 Leading national researchers are invited to present their work in different areas of virology, gene regulation, cell transformation, and a variety of topics in molecular biology and molecular genetics.
 Alternating with the seminars by invited outside speakers are research-in-progress seminar presentations by graduate students and postdoctoral fellows in the laboratories of participating faculty.
 These seminars provide a stimulating forum for exchanges of scientific ideas and information and for a critical analysis of data generated by the graduate students and fellows making the oral presentations.

 Mol Bio 201C: Virology Journal Club.
 Participation in this journal club is mandatory for all Virology training grant trainees and is strongly recommended for other graduate students and postdoctoral fellows in the laboratories of the CVR faculty.
 The virology journal club is held every week during the Spring quarter.
 Each student is assigned a presentation date at the start of the quarter.
 The paper for presentation is chosen by the presenting student, and submitted to the course director (currently Professor Paul Gershon) for approval at least two weeks prior to presentation.
 The subject of the paper is decided by the student presenter and should be a key paper related to the student’s research and training but not chosen directly from that student’s field, thereby increasing the breadth of training.
 The first paper of the quarter is presented by the course director to provide an example of what is expected of the student presentations.

 Mol Bio 205: Topics in Viral Gene Expression.
 This course covers numerous aspects of the molecular virology of DNA and RNA viruses (including retroviruses) with an emphasis on mechanisms of gene expression and virus-host interactions.
-The course (with Professor Uli Bernard as course director) is offered every year during the Winter quarter and consists of didactic lectures and student presentations.
-This course is taught by Professors Bernard, Semler, McPherson, Lane, Buchmeier, Sandmeyer, Sandri-Goldin, Gershon, and Villarreal.
+The course is offered every year during the Winter quarter and consists of didactic lectures and student presentations.
+This course is taught by Professors Semler, Lane, Buchmeier, Sandmeyer, Sandri-Goldin, and Gershon.

 Mol Bio M217A: Principles of Cancer Biology I. This course is offered during the Winter quarter of even years.
 Oncogenes and tumor suppressor genes are studied from molecular viewpoints.
 Also studies their role in cancer as well as viral mechanisms of carcinogenesis.
 Designed for graduate students interested in cancer research.
 Format includes lectures and student-led discussions.
-Lecturers include Hung Fan.
 Prerequisites: Molecular Biology and Biochemistry 203 and 204.

 Virology Master’s Training – Biotechnology